suzmas/realsimple-theme/README.md

 # realsimple-theme

 * Realsimple is a clean, simple, (mostly) one page theme for Jekyll.
-Post links navigate away from the main page, but everything else is managed by fullpage.js.
+Post links navigate away from the main page, but all other navigation uses fullpage.js.

 ## Installation